 There is music and more information on his website: www.franciskuipers.com

-You can order copies of both print & ebook editions of Disaster Blues via the links below:
+You can order copies of the print edition of Disaster Blues via the links below.

 * Prices may vary according to location & rate of the dollar.